Huawei Mate 60: Reception

 The launch of the Mate 60 garnered significant attention and was widely touted as a victory against US government sanctions intended to stop Chinese companies from producing or obtaining advanced chips.
+The Mate 60 became a major market success, with a consumer buying spree and discourse celebrating the phone's release as a victory in the United States' trade war against China.

+Originally set to be released on 12 September 2023, the launch date was moved earlier to 29 August 2023, coinciding the visit of United States Commerce Secretary Gina Raimondo to China.
+The change in timing was widely interpreted by the Chinese public to be "slapping the U.S. in the face" and memes proliferated on the internet mocking Raimondo by depicting her as a Huawei brand ambassador or depicting her holding a Mate 60 Pro.

 Huawei's breakthrough raised concerns within the US government that technological restrictions alone were unable to prevent Huawei from obtaining advanced chips: the U.S. Department of Commerce launched an investigation into the situation at the end of 2023.

 On March 5, 2024, a report by Counterpoint Research claimed that although overall Chinese smartphone sales were 7% lower in the first six weeks of 2024, compared with the same period in 2023, Apple’s recently launched flagship iPhone 15 was selling exceptionally badly, with Apple’s overall smartphone unit sales falling 24% in the relevant period, because buyers were turning towards devices made by Huawei.
 According to Counterpoint Research, Huawei saw unit sales rise by 64% in the period.